Skip to content

 Hi [Name],

-If you're still looking, I can send a tighter list based on where you are now instead of repeating the same options.
+If you're still looking, I can send a shorter list focused on what's relevant now.

 Best,